raddji/raddji/README.md

 ### Hi, there!
 I'm Raddi.

-I'm a junior programmer and software developer, working on expanding my portfolio and always learning new things.
+I'm a junior programmer and software developer, working on expanding my portfolio.
 A couple of projects I've worked on so far can be found at:

 https://java-sipped.herokuapp.com/ A collaborative group project completed at Launch Academy, Boston.